 However, since the on-board battery is only used to power-on the RFID IC or to increase the BAP tag sensitivity, the battery does not really increase the tag backscatter power.
 As a result, the return link will become the limiting factor for the read range of a BAP tag.
 In order to fully realize the maximum read range of a BAP tag, the reader receiver sensitivity becomes crucial.

 When evaluating the performance of an RFID tag, the starting point is usually measuring the sensitivity of the tag as a function of frequency.
 The graph below shows the Tagformance Pro’s Threshold Sweep measurement results of one BAP tag.
 As can be seen, the theoretical read range for this BAP tag is close to 37 meters at 930 MHz.
 That is a lot; the read range of a good passive tag is around 10 meters.

 From my experiences, it may not be easy nowadays to find a reader with the RX sensitivity of -97 dBm.
-Therefore, in order to reach the read range of 37 meters, I have suggested my customer to re-design the BAP tag’s antenna to make the tag having stronger backscatter power and use higher sensitivity reader if possible.
+Therefore, in order to reach the read range of 37 meters, I have suggested my customer redesign the BAP tag’s antenna to make the tag having stronger backscatter power and use a higher sensitivity reader if possible.

 Reader receiver sensitivity is getting more attention in the RFID market after the increase of tag sensitivity both in BAP tags and normal passive tags.
 This means that the limiting factor for the read range is the return link.
-To optimize the read range, receiver sensitivity is the key.
+Receiver sensitivity is the key to optimizing the read range.
 Interestingly, most system integrators and even UHF reader suppliers do not know how to measure the receiver sensitivity.
 Voyantic’s Readformance reader tester is designed to tackle this challenge.